Freedom of religion in Serbia: History

-Independence from the Ottoman Empire

-Prior to two uprisings in the early 19th century which culminated in the establishment of a mostly autonomous Serbian state which remained a vassal to the Ottoman Empire in 1815, Serbia had been occupied by the Ottoman Empire for 300 years (barring brief occupations by Austria).
-Under Ottoman rule, Serbian Christians were forced to pay religious taxes and were treated as second-class citizens.
-Following partial independence in 1815, the Serbian Orthodox Church was reestablished.
+Prior to the Serbian Revolution in the early 19th century which culminated in the establishment of the autonomous Serbian state which remained a vassal to the Ottoman Empire, Serbia had been occupied by the Ottoman Empire for 300 years.
+Under Ottoman rule, Christians were forced to pay religious taxes and were treated as second-class citizens.
+Following esytablishment of the Principality of Serbia, autonomous Metropolitanate of Belgrade was established in 1831.
 Prince Miloš Obrenović, the head of state, supported policies that promoted secularism in order to curb the Church's power over his authority.

-Following the Herzegovina uprising of 1875, Serbia declared war on the Ottoman Empire, seeking its full independence in what would become known as the Serbian-Turkish Wars.
+Following the Herzegovina uprising of 1875, Serbia declared war on the Ottoman Empire, seeking its full independence in what would become known as the Serbian-Ottoman Wars.
 During the conflict, Serbian forces expelled between 30,000 and 70,000 Muslims, mostly Albanians, from Serbia.
-Despite losing the first Serbian-Turkish War, the Serbians won their independence in the second war (also known as the Russo-Turkish War of 1877).
+Despite losing the first Serbian-Ottoman War, the Serbians won their independence in the ensuing war (also known as the Russo-Turkish War of 1877).
 Serbia became a kingdom in 1882.